top of page

 Abney Park

-Step inside the gates of Abney Park and you find yourself in an eerie overgrown graveyard where you can escape from the incessant noise of Stoke Newington.
+Step inside the gates of Abney Park and you find yourself in an eerie and mysterious overgrown graveyard where you can escape from the incessant noise of Stoke Newington.

 In just a few moments after entering Abney Park, you can imagine that you have been transported back in time to when people travelled by foot or on horseback along these lanes with names like Wilson Ride and West Boundary Ride.